bubsler807/site/content/Other's Fragments/andy warhol on coca-cola and american equality.md

 —_The Philosophy of Andy Warhol_ (1977)

-This is false, of course.
+This is unfortunately increasingly false.
 There is only the facade of equality.
-You can buy Mexican Coke for more, which is healthier for you.
+You can buy Mexican Coke with real sugar instead of HFCS for more.
 Or better yet, buy another brand of cola.
-This extends to most foods.
-The poor eat poison.
+This generally extends to most foods.